For most, home education

 what a 'suitable' education is.

-While the law expresses the right to home
+While the law expresses the right to home educate

-way that young people have the right to decide upon medical procedures,
+young people have the right to decide upon medical procedures,

 a specific education should not be imposed upon them.
-This is not
+This is

-to achieve".
-Learning cannot be imposed.
+it sets out to achieve".
+Learning cannot be imposed. |